Other January pages: Trees and shrubs • Birds and insects • Weather

 You can see small new dock leaves quite widely, while some mature ones from last year may just be clinging on in places.
 Likewise in January some new herb robert shoots join survivors from the autumn.
 Just occasionally you also come across new ground elder leaves.

-Otherwise in bare arable fields there are mayweed plants, while new shoots of winter wheat bring a welcome green twinge to the landscape (they remain as short as they were back in October: it is not until the spring that they shoot up).
-If you see an arable field covered in cabbage-like leaves, it is quite likely to be oilseed rape: make a note of the location and come back in April to see a glorious sea of yellow flowers.
-However another possibility is the rather similar stubble turnip, which is a winter crop grown to regenerate the soil and for sheep to eat (if you see them in the act, then this identification is certain).
+If you see an arable field covered in cabbage-like leaves, it night be oilseed rape: make a note of the location and come back in April to see a glorious sea of yellow flowers.
+However other possibilities are the rather similar stubble turnip, which is a winter crop grown to regenerate the soil and for sheep to eat (if you see them in the act, then this identification is certain), or white mustard, a "cover crop" grown to keep the soil active over winter.

 Groundsel and field speedwell are also found in arable fields as well as on wasteground and in odd urban corners, while urban verges, as well as the edges of paths and roads, and occasionally pasture fields, sometimes have big mats of chickweed leaves.

 Note also the plants or new rosettes of smooth sow thistle or - occasionally - Canadian fleabane, both mostly seen in urban contexts.
 In mild winters the leaves of hairy bittercress may appear on wasteground by roadsides and wintercress rosettes are occasionally seen as an urban weed or on arable fields.
-You may just spot some Oxford ragwort plants on rail lines, particularly just outside Central London terminuses.
+You may just spot some Oxford ragwort plants on rail lines, particularly just outside Central London termini.

 By rivers or in ditches you may just see hemlock water dropwort leaves (very poisonous!) growing in a very mild January, though February or even March is a more normal time from them to appear.
-In chalk streams you can see watercress leaves, while the poisonous fools' watercress has almost identical foliage and occurs in both flowing water and still ditches and ponds.
+In chalk streams you can see watercress leaves, while fools' watercress has almost identical foliage and occurs in both flowing water and still ditches and ponds.

 New shoots of yellow-horned poppy may also be evident on shingle beaches, while rock sea-lavender grows on chalk cliff faces.
 In addition note the plants of wild cabbage (another Roman import) on the shores around Folkestone and Dover, and the grey foliage of sea purslane in saltmarshes, on the banks of tidal rivers, and on other bits of bare ground by the sea.